 The text editor used in Stylo is Monaco.
 This is the same component used in VSCode and VSCodium.
 It can also be found in a whole range of editors available on the web.

-By using Monaco in Stylo, several writing functions have been incorporated:
+By using Monaco in Stylo, several writing functions have been incorporated to make it more “dynamic”:

-• Search and replace (CTRL/Cmd+F and CTRL/Cmd+H) ;
+• Search and replace (CTRL/Cmd+F and CTRL/Cmd+H);

 • Use of regular expressions;